Horace L. Mitchell, M.D.

 Special Interests: Laser, minimally invasive and complex spinal surgery (cervical & lumbar), cranial conditions, carpal tunnel, ulnar nerve, radiculopathy, sciatica, radiating leg and arm pain, neck pain, lower back pain, herniated discs, slipped discs, bulging discs, ruptured discs, spine fractures, spinal arthritis.

 Dr. Mitchell grew up in Albany, Georgia and earned his undergraduate degree in Biology at Albany State College.
 He received his medical degree from Tulane University and completed his general surgery internship at Tulane-affiliated hospitals.
 He completed his neurosurgery residency at St. Louis University Health Sciences Center in St. Louis, Missouri.
 While completing his residency training, Dr. Mitchell served as both an instructor and clinical professor in neurosurgery.

 Dr. Mitchell joined The NeuroMedical Center in 1996 and is board certified in neurological surgery.
-He is a Fellow of the American Association of Neurological Surgeons (FAANS) and is a member of several other professional organizations including the North American Spine Society (NASS).
-Dr. Mitchell currently serves as Department Chief for The NeuroMedical Center’s neurosurgery department.
+Dr. Mitchell proudly serves as The NeuroMedical Center Clinic’s Chief of Neurosurgery and Chairman of the Board for The Spine Hospital of Louisiana where he routinely performs minimally invasive and complex spine surgery.
+He is a fellow of the American Association of Neurological Surgeons (FAANS) and is a member of several other professional organizations including the North American Spine Society (NASS).